Zirtzi/Finance-Me/README.md

 Keyboard Short Cuts

 Finance Me incorporates keyboard short cuts.
 For easy access, just click the a combination of keys to accomplish certain commands.
 These commands are listed below;

+    "CMD or CTRL" + "Enter" -> Execute, "Calculate" or "Add" (Add in Expenses) "CMD or CTRL" + "Backspace" -> Execute, "Clear" or "Remove" (Remove in Expenses) "CMD or CTRL" + "Delete" -> Execute, "Clear" (Expenses only) "CMD or CTRL" + "P" -> Print current page